The Inti Raymi Festival in Peru may be the closest one can come in the 21st century to experiencing the real culture of an ancient society.

 While it is, of course, only a recreation of what happened five hundred years ago, the Festival of the Sun in Cusco is surely one of the only events in the world that can satisfy this curiosity about ancient societies and make you feel like you are truly witnessing an ancient culture in its heyday.

-About the Inti Raymi Festival in Peru
+Inti Raymi Festival in Peru: What happens during ceremony?

 On June 24th, 1944, Peruvian President Manuel Prado y Ugarteche paid his first visit to Cusco, the matchless Andean city that once served as the seat of the enormous Incan Empire.
 To honor this occasion, Cusco did something it hadn’t done for more than 400 years: it celebrated Inti Raymi.